omkar4345/Ansible-Playbooks/README.md

 # Linux-pkg_re-installation
-With this playbook, we can removethe package, copy rpm file and install it
+With this playbook, we can reinstall or upgrade package, copy rpm file and install it This yaml file is generic, you need to edit and update your data.